 About this appeal

-Since March 2015, when the fighting in Yemen escalated, children have suffered through 6 years of crisis.
 Their homes and schools have been destroyed.
-Only one in three children has access to clean water.
-2.3 million children are spiralling towards malnutrition this year, and the Yemen health system is on the brink of collapse.
+20 million people need access to clean water.
+And the Yemen health system is on the brink of collapse.

 Time isn't on their side, but you can be.
 Donate now.